 Students at Gustavus Adolphus College are classified by their enrollment status (full-time or part-time), by their class standing (first-year, sophomore, junior, senior, special), and by their academic standing (Dean’s List, in good standing, academic probation).

 The normal enrollment status for degree-seeking students is full-time (3 or more course credits in a fall or spring semester); special approval from the Academic Petitions Committee is required for degree-seeking students to enroll part-time.

 A student’s class standing is determined by the number of courses completed.
 To be classified as a sophomore, a student must have earned 7 courses, juniors require 16, seniors require 25, and second-semester seniors require 30.

 Standards for academic standing classifications are described in detail in this section of the Academic Bulletin within sections titled “Academic Honors” and “Academic Probation.”

-Students who matriculated prior to September 2005 must fulfill the pre-2005 general requirements for graduation.
-Students who matriculate in or after September 2005 must fulfill the new (current) general requirements for graduation.
+Students who matriculate in or after September 2005 must fulfill the current general requirements for graduation.
 Students may elect to satisfy the departmental major requirements of any of the catalogs in effect during their years of enrollment at Gustavus.
 A student who is readmitted after more than three years out of the College must complete the departmental major requirements of the most current catalog at the time of readmission or any one of the catalogs in effect during their subsequent years of continuous enrollment at Gustavus.
-With regard to other matters that are unrelated, or are only marginally related, to degree requirements (such as grading or various administrative procedures), changes apply to all students and exception is granted only by decision of the Petitions Committee.
+With regard to other matters that are unrelated, or are only marginally related, to degree requirements (such as grading or various administrative procedures), changes apply to all students and exception is granted only by decision of the Academic Petitions Committee.